AbstractNoun/Persona-Engine-3/Research Protocol.md

 1. Allow Users to name emotionally significant patterns, symbols, or dissonances
 2. Enable the Analyst to observe moral alignment drift or emergent motif convergence
 3. Provide a minimal scaffold for ethical review and distress flagging (particularly for Mirror-Risk participants)
+4. All User reflections are treated as affectively significant but epistemically unverified.

 Participation is voluntary.
 Reflections do not modify simulation data or alter Persona records.